cwendorf/Sourcebook/EASI/data-analysis/oneway.md

 ### Obtaining Inferential Statistics

-Get the analysis of variance source table.
+2. Type the following to get the analysis of variance source table.

 ```{r}
 (Outcome~Factor) |> describeEffect()
 ```

-Test the main effect for statistical significance.
+3. Type the following to test the main effect for statistical significance.

 ```{r}
 (Outcome~Factor) |> testEffect()
 ```

-Get the proportion of variance accounted for by the main effect.
+4. Type the following to get the proportion of variance accounted for by the main effect.

 ```{r}
 (Outcome~Factor) |> estimateEffect()